Identity Renewal

 Download 1800 Pixels JPEG Image.

-Availability alert: Press releases for Sejong Center Rebranding in languages including English.
+Discover our press releases for Sejong Center Rebranding available in the following languages: English.

 Sejong Center for the Performing Arts is an old public institution that opened in Seoul in 1978.
 What is special about this identity design is that it tried to break away from the existing logo design of Korean public institutions.
 These attempts are a new combination of old and recent, and Hangul itself serves as a symbol.
 In particular, the use of Hangul as a logo is a boldness that is rarely seen in Korea, and it is appealing to the younger generation as a new retro.